Connect with others who understand.

 Talk With Your Health Care Team

 Never stop or change your breast cancer treatment without talking to your doctor first.
-Also, be sure to communicate with your care team before you try any new dietary supplements because some can have severe interactions with your medications or cause other side effects.
+Also, be sure to communicate with your care team before you try any new dietary supplements, because some can have severe interactions with your medications or cause other side effects.

 Talk With Others Who Understand

-On MyBCTeam, the social network for people with breast cancer and their loved ones, more than 58,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, the social network for people with breast cancer and their loved ones, more than 73,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

 References

-1. Hormonal Therapy — Breastcancer.org
+1. Hormonal Therapy for Breast Cancer — Breastcancer.org

-2. Menopause & Hormones Common Questions — U.S. Food and Drug Administration
+2. Menopause & Hormones: Common Questions — U.S. Food and Drug Administration

 3. Bone Density Test — Mayo Clinic